Search overlay

 The Dissertation Proposal

+Successfully passing the General Oral exam allows Ph.D. students to begin the development of their Dissertation.
 A Dissertation is intended to be original research that contributes to the body of knowledge in the field of study.
 This process includes the following:

 Dissertation and Final Examination

-The dissertation in a time-consuming process.
+The dissertation is a time-consuming process.
 It is imperative that every student communicate on a regular basis with members of the Advisory Committee.
 These individuals are dedicating a great deal of time and effort to assuring your success.

 Completion of the Dissertation and its defense is the final hurdle for completion of the PhD degree in Finance.
 The Guide to Preparation and Submission of a Dissertation, available in University or local bookstores, can be of help in this process.

 After the final draft of the dissertation is completed and approved by the student's Advisory Committee, it is submitted to the Graduate School for review.
 An outside reader is appointed by the Graduate School to review and critique the quality of the Dissertation.
-The Advisory Committee’s Chair may provide a list of potential names for outside reader to the Graduate School at any time prior to the completion of the first draft of the dissertation.
+The Advisory Committee’s Chair may provide a list of potential names for outside readers to the Graduate School at any time prior to the completion of the first draft of the dissertation.
 When the Graduate School has approved the dissertation, the student may apply to the Graduate School for his/her final Dissertation Defense (known as the Final Examination).
 The application must be filed with the Graduate School at least ten working days prior to the final defense to allow time to advertise the defense.
-Dissertation defenses must be advertised.
+Dissertation defenses must be advertised to the entire department.

 The student’s Advisory Committee conducts the final defense.
 Successful completion requires unanimous support of the committee (the outside reader will attend but does not vote).
 All faculty and PhD students are permitted and encouraged to attend the defense.
 Final copies of the dissertation (two) must be submitted to the Graduate School by the deadline established for the semester of graduation.
 All dissertations must be microfilmed by University Microfilms International of Ann Arbor, Michigan, which publishes the abstract in Dissertation Abstracts.
 The student is required to pay for these services.